pereznetworks/My-Tic-Tac-Toe-Game/README.md

            calculating all the different moves possible in a game I went a somewhat simpler route.

-          I use the game.winRowsProgress allows me to... look at which wins are possible given the boxes that have been filled and how many turns remain.
+          I use the game.winRowsProgress to...
+          look at which wins are possible given the boxes that have been filled and how many turns remain.

           The computerPlay() method, calls the analyzeGameBoard() method,